-DW fact check: Wild claims about the US vote count | DW | 06.11.2020
+DW Fact Check: Wild claims about the US vote count | DW | 06.11.2020

 Claim:

 The president and his inner circle have repeatedly spoken about allegedly illegal votes being counted.
-He also demanded to stop counting votes.
-Early Friday morning (local time) on day three post-election, the Trump campaign sent an email, seen by DW, to supporters claiming: "Votes cannot be cast after the Polls are closed!"
+Trump has also demanded a stop to vote counting.
+Early Friday morning, the Trump campaign sent an email, seen by DW, to supporters claiming: "Votes cannot be cast after the Polls are closed!"

 Fact check:

-To be clear, people aren’t allowed to cast a vote after polls close on November 3.
-However, in many US states it is absolutely legal for mail-in or absentee ballots to arrive after election day - as long as they were postmarked by November 3 or the day before.
-This year, 23 states accept mailed ballots after November 3.
+To be clear, people aren't allowed to cast a vote after polls close on November 3.
+However, in many US states it is legal for mail-in or absentee ballots to arrive after election day — as long as they were postmarked by November 3 or the day before.
+This year, 23 states accepted mail-in ballots after November 3.

-This applies to Nevada, Pennsylvania and North Carolina – three states still heavily contested as we enter day three post-election.
+This applies to Nevada, Pennsylvania and North Carolina — three states that are still heavily contested.
 Have a look at our infographic for details on the states that accept ballots after election day.

 Claim: